danielpetri1/bbb-recording-exporter/README.md

 ⚠️ **Still a work in progress!** ⚠️<br  />

-A client- and (future) server side script to enable users to download a BigBlueButton recording as a single video file.
+A client- and (future) server side script to enable users to download a BigBlueButton 2.3-dev recording as a single video file.

-This is still a work in progress that downloads Big Blue Button's `shapes.svg` file to locally recreate the recording played in the browser as a `webm` or `.mp4` file.
+This is still a work in progress that downloads Big Blue Button's `shapes.svg` file to locally recreate the recording played in the browser as a `.mp4` file.

 ## What's supported?

-✅ Export of BigBlueButton presentations containing audio, slides and whiteboard annotations<br  />
+✅  Whiteboard slides with annotations <br  />
-✅ Option to render the webcams and screen sharings (deskshare) in addition to the presentation<br  />
+✅  Webcams <br  />
+✅  Screen shares <br  />
+✅  Polls <br  />
+✅  Cursor <br  />
 ✅  Saving annotated slides as PNG so they can be merged into a new PDF<br  />

 ## What's coming?